Bass Rock: Prison

 After almost 600 years, the Lauders lost the Bass in the 17th century during Cromwell's invasion, and the castle subsequently (in 1671) became a notorious jail to which for many decades religious and political prisoners, especially Covenanters were sent.
-The island has been called the Patmos of Scotland.
+The island has been called the Patmos of Scotland, referring the exile to that island of John of Patmos.
 Alexander Shields the Covenanting preacher, imprisoned on the island, later described the Bass as "a dry and cold rock in the sea, where they had no fresh water nor any provision but what they had brought many miles from the country, and when they got it, it would not keep unspoiled".
 He is reported to have escaped by dressing in women's clothing but this occurred from the Edinburgh Tolbooth rather than from the island's jail.